Freelance staff writing for blogs can be a good way to make money as a freelance writer. But you need to be aware of the drawbacks.

 You might have to write for SEO

 I am very clear with my clients that I am not an expert at SEO.
-However, when a client asks me to consider certain keywords, I try to oblige.
+However, I try to oblige when a client asks me to consider certain keywords.
 Writing for SEO is a big part of staff writing.
 For some writers, this is a very disheartening and annoying experience.

 It's hard to make changes to some posts

 Depending on your credentials at a blog, you might not be able to make changes to a post once it's published.
-We all mistakes, including typos and awkward phrasing.
+We all make mistakes, including typos and awkward phrasing.
 I do it, too.
-Without the right credentials, you have to ask the blog owner to fix the mistake on your behalf.
+Without the right credentials, you must ask the blog owner to fix the mistake on your behalf.

 You might need to check the comments